Transformative Dance Coaching For Men

-Many men have been resistant to the idea of learning to dance.
+Many men are resistant to the idea of learning to dance – even if they secretly would love to do it.

-They had the impression that dancing wasn’t masculine, would make them appear “soft” or leave their sexuality open to question.
+They have the impression that dancing isn’t masculine, might make them appear “soft” or leave their sexuality open to question.

 However times have changed.